 Fever 1793 Summary - "Extremely well researched, Anderson's novel paints a vivid picture of the seedy waterfront, the devastation the disease wreaks on a once thriving city, and the bitterness of nehbor toward nehbor as those suspected of infection are physiy cast aside.
 ENotes plot summaries cover all the snificant action of Fever 1793.
 Simon and Schuster Books for Young Readers published Anderson's novel Fever 1793.

-Fever 1793 - Laurie Halse Anderson - Google Books In the beginning of the book Matilda, her Mother, and her Grandfather ran a Coffee Shop.
+Fever 1793 - Laurie Halse Anderson - Google Books Heat hangs ominously over the city of Philadelphia in what seems to fourteen-year-old Mattie like a never-ending heat wave.
 From Fever 1793 "Where's Polly?"
 I asked as I dropped the.
 But the waterfront is abuzz with reports of disease.
 "Fever" spreads from the.
 Preview this book.

 Fever 1793 Book Review and Ratings by Kids - Laurie Halse.
-At her feverish mother's insistence, Mattie flees the city with her grandfather.
+Rumor has it that down by the docks, where Polly lives, a fever is running rampant.
 Fever 1793 has 63 reviews and 43 ratings.
 Reviewer. had to read it.
 Over all I thought that this book was exiting yet informative at the same time.

 Children's Book Review Fever 1793 by Laurie Halse Anderson.
-"Extremely well researched, Anderson's novel paints a vivid picture of the seedy waterfront, the devastation the disease wreaks on a once thriving city, and the bitterness of nehbor toward nehbor as those suspected of infection are physiy cast aside.
+Down near the docks, many have taken ill, and the fatalities are mounting.
 The opening scene of Anderson's ambitious novel about the yellow fever epidemic that ravaged Philadelphia in the late 18th century shows a hint of the gallows.